Amsterdam to Istanbul by Bike Through 12 Countries

 Austria: Vienna deserves a rest day or two.
 The Wachau Valley wine region before Vienna is stunning.
 Cultural density increases.
 3-4 days.

 Serbia: Where the adventure truly begins.
 Exceptional hospitality; people invite strangers to dinner.
+I was stopped on the road three times by locals offering food and drinks.
 Belgrade is gritty and fascinating.
 5-6 days.

 Bulgaria: Mountains return.
 The Balkans present real climbing.
 Sofia offers cultural sophistication; rural areas offer authenticity.
 5-6 days.